Press

 The party not only commemorates nearly nine lore-filled decades of dining, entertainment and fun, it also pays tribute to several generations of patrons who have become like family to the restaurant’s owners and staff.

 The Valley’s oldest restaurants have all carved their own special niche in not only the metro area’s history, but in Arizonans’ hearts as well.
 And this combination, along with sheer grit, may very well explain how they’ve survived for so long.
 All the restaurants on this list have all held their own for more than half a century, surviving natural disasters, the ups and downs of the economy, a global pandemic, rising food costs and labor shortages.
 Harold’s Corral’s roots date back to 1935, when owner Johnny Walker opened a bar to serve the workers building Bartlett Dam.
-Fifteen years later, Harold Gavagan purchased it, gave it his name and began the evolution of the landmark bar and restaurant.
-Gavagan’s friends helped spark countless tales about lions and tigers caged in the back of the restaurant and legends about the owner firing gunshots into the air at closing time.
-Over the decades movie stars came to see for themselves, raising glasses as country singers played a set or two.
-It’s standing room only during football season as Harold’s is the official home of “Heinz Field West,” hosting one of the biggest Pittsburgh Steelers watch parties outside of Pennsylvania.
-The lengthy menu remains a something-for-everybody hodgepodge with legendary pleasers such as Arizona wings, Italian-style baked stuffed hot peppers and the 14-ounce ribeye, which should be ordered with sautéed mushrooms and scallions, just like the establishment’s namesake would have.

 In its nearly 85 years of business, Harold’s had never experienced operating during a global pandemic.
 But when it became clear that the highly contagious coronavirus (COVID-19) could endanger the lives of customers and staff, Harold’s shifted into crisis mode, with the goal of helping the community the popular restaurant serves.